 The award-winning Echo by Pam Muñoz Ryan gets high praise from our reviewers.

-Echo is a tale told through multiple narratives, and the audio version allows the listener to experience these narratives through the voices of Mark Bramhall, David de Vries, Andrews MacLeod, and Rebecca Soler.
+Echo is a tale told through multiple narrative.
+The audio version allows the listener to experience these narratives through the voices of Mark Bramhall, David de Vries, Andrews MacLeod, and Rebecca Soler.
 Each voice represents a different character and brings the story to life in a way I had not experienced on paper.

 Pam Muñoz Ryan is a gifted storyteller.
-She has written over 40 books, including one of my all-time favorites, Esperanza Rising, and has won just about every award available in the world of literature.
+She has written over 40 books, including one of my all-time favorites, Esperanza Rising.
+She has won just about every award available in the world of literature.
 Echo has received multiple well-deserved awards, including a 2016 Newbery Honor.

-Echo is more than just a good read; it is an allegory about what it means to be human when we seem dead set on killing each other.
-Echo reminds us of our past, our collective rights and wrongs, and the power of music to transcend pain and injustice, and it reinforces the bonds that hold all of us together as humans—across cultures, religion, time, and space.
+Echo is more than just a good read; it’s an allegory about what it means to be human when we seem dead set on killing each other.
+Echo reminds us of our past.
+It reminds us of our collective rights and wrongs, and the power of music to transcend pain and injustice.
+It reinforces the bonds that hold all of us together as humans—across cultures, religion, time, and space.

 Jessica Lahey is a teacher, writer, and mother of two teens.

 I really liked Echo by Pam Muñoz Ryan.
-I thought it had a very compelling writing style and structure.
+It had a very compelling writing style and structure.
 I enjoyed reading each section and left each part with curiosity, wondering what the next section would have to offer.

 In Echo, each interconnecting story is one of a three-part whole.
 Through the three different stories and the four main characters, the reveal of each subplot heightens the anticipation for the next part of the story.

 Music and its ability to define our outlook on life continues as a theme from story to story, passed down like the history of the main character’s harmonica and its journey from person to person.